 Sergio Perez is a Mexican racing driver who is building his career in single-seater competitions.
-Currently he drives for Force India in the Formula 1 World Championship.
+Currently he drives for Racing Point F1 Team (former Force India) in the Formula 1 World Championship.
 He joined the team in 2014 after spending two seasons with Sauber and one season with McLaren.

 Earlier in a career, Perez was the GP2 Series vice-champion in 2010 and British Formula 3 National class champion in 2007.